Chinmoy-sh/Flutter-Multiple-Screen-Widgets/README.md

 Gridview<br>
 List/Scrool view<br>

-And so many features in it you can find in the app.
+And so many features in it you can find in the app.<br>
 For more information, connect with us via the social media platforms and so on.